stacks-network/docs/src/pages/understand-stacks/microblocks.md

 ## Enabling microblocks

 Miners can choose to enable or disable microblocks in their mining configuration.
-As a best practice, you should enable microblock mining.
+As a best practice, miners should enable microblock mining.
 When an application or user submits a transaction, the transaction can include an argument that requires the transaction to be in a microblock, an anchor block, or in either.